WikiTeam/wikiteam/README.md

 `python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --index=http://wiki.domain.org/w/index.php --xml --images`

-If you only want the XML histories use `--xml`.
+If you only want the XML histories, just use `--xml`.
 For only the images, just `--images`.
 For only the current version of every page, `--xml --curonly`.

 You can resume an aborted download: